Woodruff fans 10, Brewers’ bats shine in 10-4 win over Bucs

 MILWAUKEE (AP) — When Brandon Woodruff starts, the Milwaukee Brewers win.

-Woodruff struck 10 in six innings and Ryan Braun hit a three-run homer, helping the Brewers beat the Pittsburgh Pirates 10-4 on Friday night.
+Woodruff struck out 10 in six innings and Ryan Braun hit a three-run homer, helping the Brewers beat the Pittsburgh Pirates 10-4 on Friday night.

 “I tried to go out there and make good pitches and tonight I guess the arm was just feeling good,” Woodruff said.